-Much like elsewhere in Mayfair, the tension between modern uses and traditional architecture has been resolved primarily through façade retention, relegating modern architecture to a secondary role.
-With this project we wanted to challenge this attitude and allow contemporary architecture to play its role in creating a layered, urban idiom that integrates the traditional and the modern without supressing either.
+Much like elsewhere in Mayfair, the tension between modern uses and traditional architecture has been resolved through façade retention.
+But, rather than relegating modern architecture to a secondary role, the project foregrounds it to create a layered structure that interweaves the traditional and the modern without supressing either.

 The Clivedale Ventures